owskio/then-resolve-bind-return/README.md

-# Shows the correspondence between promises supporting 'assimilation' and a simple concurrency monad
+## Shows the correspondence between promises supporting 'assimilation' and a simple concurrency monad
+---

 1) Assume you have a JavaScript promise library.
 2) Assume that said promise libarary supports 'promise assimilation'.
-That is, when in a .then callback, you return a promise, thereby replacing the old one.
+(That is, when in a .then callback, you return a promise, thereby replacing the old one.)

 Then, you could start writing *monadic* code like this:
 ```javascript